lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 This works fine in many cases, but not when you have strings with accents, different cases, etc. In these cases [localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) works much better.
-In this version we have introduced two new locale methods:
+In this version, we have introduced two new locale methods:
 `asc-locale` and `desc-locale`.
 So the previous example can be improved with:

 ```js